 The Somnomed and MicrO2 oral appliances (pictured above) are two great alternatives to the CPAP machine.

 CPAP also doesn’t treat symptoms of temporomandibular joint disorder (TMJ or TMD), and may even worsen them.
 When the CPAP mask is strapped to the face every night, it can force the jaw backward, causing or worsening dysfunction of the temporomandibular joint.
 This also increases restriction of the airway, so that sleep apnea may worsen with CPAP treatment, even though the treatment may keep you from experiencing the symptoms or consequences of worsened sleep apnea, if you keep using it.

 Although poorly fitted oral appliances can also result in TMJ problems, when properly fitted, oral appliances can actually help people with TMJ and sleep apnea.
 Since half of all sleep apnea sufferers also have TMJ, this is an important consideration.

-To learn whether CPAP is right for you or to start looking for an alternative in Detroit, please call (248) 825-8277 or email the Michigan Center for TMJ & Sleep Wellness today for an appointment.
+To learn whether CPAP is right for you or to start looking for an alternative in Detroit, please call (248) 480-0085 or the Michigan Center for TMJ & Sleep Wellness today.